-Some Humanists and Secularists are strongly opposed to having anything to do with religious people, so they won't get involved with inter-faith organisations.
-Suffolk Humanists don't take that view; one of our number is a co-opted member of Suffolk County Council's Standing Advisory Council on Religious Education (SACRE), some of us are Humanist representatives on Suffolk Inter-Faith Resource (SIFRE), and another is a tutor with the East of England Faith Agency (EEFA).
-Our group is affiliated to SIFRE.
+Some humanists and secularists are strongly opposed to having anything to do with religious people, so they won’t get involved with inter-faith organisations.
+Suffolk Humanists don’t take that view; one is a member of Suffolk County Council’s Standing Advisory Council on Religious Education (SACRE).
+We are also active in the Ipswich Faith and Community Forum (IFCF) and some are tutors with the East of England Faith Agency (EEFA).

-We've contributed to several SIFRE publications: a directory of local faiths (and Humanism), with descriptions of their activities; a collection of writings by women; a Community Handbook, updated several times; a similar publication for the North Essex Mental Health Trust.
-Our most successful venture so far has been "Diversity", a board game which teaches players about the beliefs of people who live in the county.
-It's been popular in schools and for training with the police, local authorities and those in the caring professions, who can hire a team of tutors to play with them.
+We’ve contributed to several local publications: a directory of local faiths (and Humanism), with descriptions of their activities; a collection of writings by women; a Community Handbook, updated several times; a similar publication for the North Essex Mental Health Trust.
+We have bene nvolved with promoting “Diversity”, a board game originally developed by the suffolk Interfaith Resourse (SIFRE) which teaches players about the beliefs of people who live in the county.
+It’s been popular in schools and for training with the police, local authorities and those in the caring professions, who can hire a team of tutors to play with them.

 SIFRE Forum of Faiths

 Suffolk Inter-Faith Resource’s Forum of Faiths meets occasionally to consider their teachings and views on a variety of topics.
 They’ve talked about various subjects, including justice and the environment.
 For copies of the booklets containing all the contributions to each forum, contact the Suffolk Inter-Faith Resource.

 You can read the text of Humanist contributions to Interfaith events in our region on our Public Speaking page.